 Let’s explore some of the best pens for journaling so you can find the one that matches your preference.

 - What to Look for When Buying Pens for Journaling

 1. Sakura 30062 Pigma Micron

 If precision is important to you, you can never go wrong with this Pigma Micron pen.
 As one of the most versatile writing instruments, its quality proves useful to many professionals across various industries.

-In the package are six pens of different tip sizes, making these best pens appropriate for bold letterings and paragraphs, as well as bullet journal and journaling.
+In the package are six pens of different tip sizes, making these top-rated pens appropriate for bold letterings and paragraphs, as well as bullet journal and journaling.
 Since journaling does not always involve writing, these pens are also great for doodling and sketching.
 When I tested them, each pen dispensed consistent line thickness that enabled legible handwriting and neat illustrations.

 You might ask, “Do Micron pens bleed?”
 The answer is no. Even better, the ink flows smoothly without skipping, or smearing, allowing you to focus on composing sketches or essays.
 Not to mention, the ink is waterproof, so I did not see any feathering when I used it with other mediums like watercolor for art journaling.

 Boasting superb archival ink, don’t be surprised if your journal entries have not dulled down years later.
 Aside from the vivid black pigment, I also like this pen as the fine tip is sturdy and stable even for heavy-handed journalers.
 Writing for hours feels painless for me because the pen’s body is light.